Introduction

 The Frequency of Phishing Attacks

-Phishing attacks are more common than organizations realize.
+Phishing attempts are more common than organizations realize.
 For most IT managers and teams, identifying and preventing potential phishing attacks has become a routine.
 On average, IT experts estimate that cybercriminals launch a new phishing attack after every 39 seconds.

 There is More than One Type of Phishing Attack